Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Dog eating watermelon in the summer

-Eat This NOT That:
+Eat This, NOT That!

 Since we so enjoy incorporating our dogs into so many of our activities, including our cookouts, we wanted to provide some rules to follow when your pup sidles up to you, with “that” look before you hand over your treasures.

-Our veterinary team tends to follow the rule of single ingredient proteins, think chicken (not rolling in bbq sauce), beef, pork and fish, as a “Yes” for your dog.
+Our veterinary team tends to follow the rule of single-ingredient proteins.
+Think chicken (not rolling in BBQ sauce), beef, pork, and fish, as a “Yes” for your dog, along with most fruits and vegetables.

 Just say “No!” to These Foods:

-• Grapes | Raisins
+• Grapes, Raisins

 • Plums